russross/blackfriday/misc/list-in-list-with-style.md

+Title: Lists in lists with style
+Date: 2015-09-24 11:56
+Summary: Styling lists in Mmark markdown
+Tags: Markdown,XML2RFC,lists,styling

-Mmark is a markdown dialect for writing RFCs or books.
+Mmark is a markdown dialect for writing RFCs (or books!).
 The main reason it exists is because the IETF is developing a new XML format (version 3) for writing RFCs.
 This new format is *way* more powerful, so sadly [Pandoc2rfc](https://tools.ietf.org/html/rfc7328.html) does not cut it anymore.

 Right now [mmark](https://github.com/miekg/mmark) fully supports writing